A Patient’s Guide to Calcific Tendonitis of the Shoulder and Treatment in Midlothian, VA

 What are the symptoms of this condition?

 While the calcium is being deposited, you may feel only mild to moderate pain, or even no pain at all.
-For some unknown reason, calcific tendonitis becomes very painful when the deposits are being reabsorbed.
+For some unknown reason, calcific tendonitis becomes very painful when the deposits are reabsorbed.
 The pain and stiffness of calcific tendonitis can cause you to lose motion in your shoulder.
 Lifting your arm may become painful.
 At its most severe, the pain may interfere with your sleep.

 What tests will Dr. Kiritsis run?